 Uploading a Trailer

-You can go to the Store Page Admin > Trailers tab to upload your trailer.
+To upload your trailers, go to the Store Page Admin > Trailers tab.
 The trailer should be the highest resolution that you have, up to 1920 x 1080 resolution, 30/29.97 or 60/59.94 fps, high bit rate (5,000+ Kbps) and in .mov, .wmv, or .mp4 container files.
 H.264 video and AAC audio is preferred, but we can transcode from many formats.
 16:9 aspect ratio is preferred since the Steam client is optimized for widescreen, but 4:3 aspect ratio is accepted.
 Please note that audio will be filtered down to regular stereo when we transcode the videos.

 The Advanced Settings can be used if you have trailers in multiple languages or need to restrict them to certain countries.
 You will not need to use the Advanced Settings if your trailer is visible to all countries and languages.